rrousselGit/riverpod/packages/riverpod_lint/README.md

 ### provider_dependencies (riverpod_generator only)

-If a provider depends on providers which specify `dependencies`, they should themselves specify `dependencies` and include all the scoped providers.
+If a provider depends on providers which specify `dependencies`, they should specify `dependencies` and include all the scoped providers.

 This lint only works for providers using the `@riverpod` annotation.